Migrations¶

 edgy.Registry

-is raised. - app - Optionally an application instance.
+is raised. - app: An optional application instance.

 Migration Settings¶